Huguitis/aoi.js-documentation/src/functions/Info/userRoleColor.md

 ## Example

-This will return the color of your highest role:
+This will return the Color of your highest role:

 ```javascript
 bot.command({